 On August 6, 2019, Winnetka’s Village Council voted unanimously to repeal approvals for the One Winnetka development project due to the developer’s non-compliance with the development agreement and zoning approvals.
-The Village has also filed a complaint in court against the developer to compel action on numerous property maintenance issues.

 The development agreement required that the developer provide a third-party financial guaranty of completion on or before November 18, 2018.
 It also required the developer to close on the Conney’s Pharmacy property and record the Plat of Subdivision no later than June 29, 2019.
 Both deadlines were missed, and caused a default of the agreement.